ro31337/BetterRobokassa/README.md

 Second (*success url*) is used to redirect the customer back to your website.
 Confirmation hashcode is generated using the second password in this case (`RobokassaPass2` in config file).

-Don't miss this point, and use correct `RobokassaQueryType` when verifying incoming requests. **Most of your bugs are probably happen if you're not using these types properly**.
+Don't miss this point, and use correct `RobokassaQueryType` while verifying incoming requests. **Most of your bugs are probably happen if you're not using these types properly**.

 How to use BetterRobokassa with ASP.NET MVC
 -------------------------------------------